 NDVI was examined across the ten dates.
-It showed that as the season became drier between April and August, vegetation became less green and abundant as the grasses dried, the deciduous trees and shrubs lost their leaves, and more ground became exposed (Figure 3).
-There is a well-established relationship between NDVI and LST with vegetation vigour having an important influence on land surface temperature.
-In line with the changes in vegetation between April and August, the surface temperatures also shifted across the dry season, particularly in rural areas.
-As a result of this finding, two composite LST images were created, one for the seasonal transition period (April-May) and one for the dry season (June-August).
+As the season became drier between April and August, the vegetation became less green and abundant, particularly in rural areas, as the grasses dried, the deciduous trees and shrubs lost their leaves, and more ground became exposed (Figure 3).
+There is a well-established relationship between NDVI and LST as vegetation vigour has an important influence on land surface temperature.
+In line with the drying of the vegetation between April and August, the surface temperatures also shifted across the dry season, particularly in rural areas.
+As a result of this finding, two composite LST images were created, one for the seasonal transition period (April-May) and one the dry season (June-August).

-Land surface temperatures of urban features 3.2
+3.2 Land surface temperatures of urban features

-Land surface temperature and land cover type 3.2.1
+3.2.1 Land surface temperature and land cover type